ppanchal97/compsci/cs50/notes.md

 ### C Specific Language Features
+- Implements the **procedural** paradigm (imperative programming) where code is structured as a collection of functions where any given function may be called at any point during a program's execution
 - Strings (char *str;) or arrays (int nums[5];) are NOT assignable.
 The values have to be copied to the other variable using `strcpy()` or `memcpy()`.
 - The `->` operator is an abstraction for a pointer to a variable in a struct e.g., `node->int = 1;` == `*(node).int = 1;`.
 - ALL arguments passed into functions are copied by value, unless the pointer is passed as an argument or the data type of the argument is an array or a string.
 - Use `fread()` to continuously read a pre-determined chunk of memory from a file, use `fgets()` to read a file line by line.
+- Idiomatic C code is rigorous in checking types, return values and handles all potential errors.

+### Python Specific Language Features
+- Implements the object-oriented programming paradigm (imperative programming) - enables types (classes) to encapsulate data and the functions that can read and modify that data.
+- Python manages memory automatically - allocation and freeing.
+You cannot allocate memory dynamically on the heap.
+- Idiomatic python code takes is lackadaisical and not as rigorous as C. `try`, `catch` and `except` are used to handle problems as they happen without the rigorous safety of C.
+- The shebang line `#!/usr/bin/env python3` when added to the top of files automatically specifies the Python interpreter and files can be run with `./FILE_NAME` if `chmod +x FILE_NAME` has been run.

 ### The Problem Solving Method
 1. Identify the core algorithm. e.g., ignoring all else, what do I need to do to each character in a string or how do I need to transform x into y.